 If you’re like me, you lose your keys.
 All the time.

 There are a plethora of things I lose – my iPhone, my purse, my mind.
-After the millionth time and a great offer from Personal Creations, I finally decided to do something about it.
+After the millionth time, I finally decided to do something about it.
 This project took me less than 15 minutes, just a few dollars and almost all the supplies were already in the house.

 We’ve had a “command center” in the house for many years.
 This great little piece I picked up at Target many moons ago for around $20.
 I really wish I would’ve thought to take a before photo.
 It was a mess.
 Dozens of keys hung on the hooks and coupons/gift cards and BoxTops were jammed in the dividers.
 It wasn’t pretty.
 But, look at it now!